arkency/posts/posts/2017-08-07-my-fruitless-previous-attempts-at-not-loosing-history-of-changes-in-rails-apps.md

 ---
-title: "My fruitless, previous attempts at not loosing history of changes in Rails apps"
+title: "My fruitless, previous attempts at not losing history of changes in Rails apps"
 created_at: 2017-08-07 15:56:21 +0200
 kind: article
 publish: true